 Most Châikhânes or Persian tea houses will serve tea on the stronger side unless otherwise indicated by the drinker.
 The stronger the tea, the higher the concentration of tannin and caffeine, so a good cup of tea is like a good cup of coffee for those who take it straight.

-Iranians, especially in colder regions of the country, find this a convenient way to drink multiple cups of tea through out the day.
+Iranians, especially in colder regions of the country drink multiple cups of tea throughout the day.

 Fun fact: Between Iranian ethnicities, Azeris are well-known for drinking a lot of tea.
 Actually, people in Iranian Azerbaijan region are super obsessed with their Persian tea and they always drink it freshly brewed in a narrow-waisted glass or cup.